 If all you need to do is go to the bathroom, why not say so politely?
 Bottom line, by limiting the use of doublespeak in daily vocabulary choices by habit, one can create a life in which the people they choose to speak to and actively engage with are more apt to tell the truth in all situations and circumstances.

 Because they are the kind of morally responsible individuals who strive to improve themselves on a daily basis.
-They are the kind of souls who strive to discover truth and share knowledge and facts about the universe while striving to become men and women of good character — namely the kind that resist the selfish impulse to save face or psychologically manipulate other human beings by indulging in the creation and promotion of white lies.
+They are the kind of souls who strive to discover the truth and share knowledge and facts about the universe while striving to become men and women of good character — namely the kind that resist the selfish impulse to save face or psychologically manipulate other human beings by indulging in the creation and promotion of white lies.